blawson69/PurseStrings/README.md

 ---
 ### --drop
 **GM Only** The GM can change the way loot is distributed ([below](#--dist)) using the `--drop` command.
 Set it to "true" if you want the leftover coinage to be dropped so your players can decide amongst themselves who should receive the remainder, or "false" to automatically give it to a random Party Member.
 The default value is "false."
-A link to toggle this setting is included in the `--config` dialog.
+A link to toggle this setting is included in the `--config` dialog ([above](#--config)).

 ```
 !ps --drop true